 Modern SIEM solutions have been dramatically impacted by the rapid move to the cloud.
 However many organizations are still challenged with adapting to this dynamically changing environment.
 Effectively, the demands of data management had shifted from a Formula 1 mindset focused on speed and performance to a Rally car racing that requires agility at maximum speed.

 SIEM solutions were originally built to triage a limited data set, primarily stored on-premises, enabling teams to focus on optimizing performance against costs on siloed platforms.
-But with exabytes of logs, events, and constant streaming of new data from a multitude of hybrid cloud environments, the challenged has shifted.
+But with exabytes of logs, events, and constant streaming of new data from a multitude of hybrid cloud environments, the challenge has shifted.
 It’s not just the volume of data that has been growing rapidly, it’s the dimensionality of the data that adds a new layer of complexity.

 This multi-dimensionality of modern data sets has made it very difficult to optimize for price / performance.
 The reality is that over 90% of compute is wasted on scanning data in their environment, which causes unnecessary high cost, delays in accessing critical data needed to meet business requirements, and the over-consumption resources that could be utilized elsewhere.